 I hope I succeeded in that.
 Don’t rank me from 0-100 but provide me with feedback and ideas to make me a better teacher.

 As I’ve told you before, you all are the winners in our current system of education.
 You’ve come through 12+ years of education understanding what it takes to do well in school and please others.
-There’s nothing wrong with this in principle, however if that’s all this class is, and the other classes you take, that seems like a waste.
+There’s nothing wrong with this in principle, however, if that’s all this class is, and the other classes you take, that seems like a waste.
 That system may have worked for you but it doesn’t work for everyone and certainly continuing to aid students in playing the game of school needs to stop.
-Personalizing learning and being able to take away clear and not so clear understandings, skills and ideas is what really matters.
+Personalizing learning and being able to take away clear and not so clear understandings, skills and ideas are what really matters.
 That doesn’t mean we don’t have to learn specific knowledge and skills but we have to move beyond that.
 I know that for most of you, you did.

 So if you look at that number and it doesn’t make sense to you, I apologize.
 I try like crazy to make it meaningful but always get frustrated trying to make that happen.
 In the end, you tell me, what you learned.
 I would love to be like this guy and give you all A’s.
-Ranking you makes little sense to me.
+The ranking you makes little sense to me.
 Helping and guiding you to become better at what you want to do is something I’m deeply committed to.
 I’m hoping I was able to do that and that we didn’t’ let a little thing like a number get in the way.
-Your challenge as future educators is to figure out how to minimize the meaning of that number and get your students to learn inspite of that.
+Your challenge as future educators is to figure out how to minimize the meaning of that number and get your students to learn in spite of that.
 That won’t be easy.
 Will we ever have schools that truly model and commit to lifelong learning?
 I realize I’m dreaming but wouldn’t it be great if we could just learn because we want to?
 Idyllic, I know but it’s worth pursuing.